 Q: We don't own the property on/in which we operate.
 Can we still go solar?

-A: Yes, it's relatively commonplace for property owners to allow their tenants to make improvements in their facilities.
+A: Yes, it's relatively commonplace for property owners to allow their tenants to make improvements in their facilities and we have many customers who are tenants with long-term leases.

 Q: Since the return on investment hinges on selling power to my utility, how can I be confident this will be accurately accounted for?